 The historical cost is important for a number of reasons.
 When the market value of an asset appreciates, it often results in misreporting and impairs comparability.
 This may make your accounting data less reliable.

 Any appreciation or depreciation in values is then adjusted in separate accounts.
 This principle usually applies to fixed assets.

-Time period assumption is also known as period assumption, or accounting time period assumption.
+Time period assumption is also known as period assumption or accounting time period assumption.
 This principle requires the accountant to divide the life of their business into equal and pre-defined time periods.
 All the internal and external financial statements must then be prepared based on these time periods.

-The exact length of the accounting period depends on the individual requirements and nature of the business, and how often the business requires the financial statements to be spaced out.
+The exact length of the accounting period depends on the individual requirements and nature of the business and how often the business requires the financial statements to be spaced out.

 In most cases, the accounting period is either four months, six months, or a year—in other words, quarterly, bi-annually, and annually.
-Setting the time period is important because it gives the company a framework to measure and analyze their performance.
+Setting the time period is important because it gives the company a framework to measure and analyze its performance.
 Businesses can use this time period to further evaluate their performance and compare their returns across several periods.

 The good news is that each of the above-mentioned business accounting principles can be adhered to with accounting software like QuickBooks.
 QuickBooks helps you stay on top of your financial and accounting compliance.
 Other than that, QuickBooks is easy-to-use, secure, and highly customizable to suit your business needs and size.

 gotomyerp is a leading QuickBooks hosting provider that is helping businesses streamline their accounting tasks.
 Get in touch to learn more about our services.